A support, such as a hoop, worn beneath a skirt to extend it horizontally from the waist, used by European women in the 1500s and 1600s.

-- a hoop, openwork frame, or circular pad worn under the skirt, about the hips, by women in the 16th and 17th cent.
+A hoop, openwork frame, or circular pad worn under the skirt, about the hips, by women in the 16th and 17th cent.

-- the skirt or petticoat worn over this
+The skirt or petticoat worn over this.

 - Alteration of obsolete verdynggale from obsolete French verdugale from Old Spanish verdugado from verdugo stick, shoot of a tree from verde green from Latin viridis from virēre to be green

-From Middle French verdugale, from Spanish verdugado, from verdugo (“rod”).
+- From Middle French verdugale, from Spanish verdugado, from verdugo (“rod”).